muratk5n/thirdwave/en/README.md

-We saw a hint of that in 2018, with a mere 2.40% FEDFUNDS the "correction" that followed scared the shit out of FOMO bros/hos.
-"Thanks" to the pandemic FEDFUNDS went near zero now and voila, the boom of all "booms" was triggered.
+We saw a hint of that in 2018, with a mere 2.40% FEDFUNDS the "correction" that followed scared the shit out of FOMO dingbats.
+"Thanks" to the pandemic FEDFUNDS went near zero now and voila, the boom of all booms took place.

 ---